vmware-archive/cb-2fa-login/README.md

 `service cb-coreservices restart`

 You should now see a link to log in via your new SAML IdP on the logon page!
+You're almost there...
+One last step.

+### Adding Your First Carbon Black Server to the IdP

+Execute this on your Cb server: `/usr/share/cb/cbssl sso --make-metadata > /tmp/metadata.xml`.
+Log into your IdP and enter the admin interface (add `/admin` to the URL).
+Click on "Cb Server" at the top of the admin interface and click "Create".
+Fill in the fields, including the Cb server's API key.
+Copy the contents of that `/tmp/metadata.xml` file into the SAML SP config textbox and click "Submit".

+Now you should be able to complete the login process by clicking the SAML link on the logon page!